Victkhur/Rust-X-CPE-Internship/Week_3/Day_20.md

 # Generics
 Generic allow you to write code that works with different types while maintaining type safety.
-They eanble you to define functions, structs, enums, and methods that can operate on multiple types without sacrifacing performance.
+They enable you to define functions, structs, enums, and methods that can operate on multiple types without sacrifacing performance.
 ```
 struct Container<T> {
     item : T